bit101/manifesto/README.md

 2. Run `go mod tidy` which should install the go dependencies.
 3. Install the [cairographics](https://cairographics.org) library for your platform and system.
 4. You will also need a supported C compiler such as `gcc`.
 This probably means installing `mingw` on Windows.
-5. The `build/Makefile` script has scripts for each platform that should get you started.
+5. The `build/Makefile` script has targets for each platform that should get you started.